 - “…order an end to all surveillance, harassment and reprisals against human rights defenders.”

-As highlighted in a February 2018 report by the Sri Lanka Campaign, the use of surveillance, intimidation and harassment by members of the security agencies against human rights defenders (and additionally, victims and war survivors) has not ceased, despite overall improvements since the beginning of 2015.
-The use of surveillance via informant networks and civil-security bodies remains widespread, particularly in the North and East of the country, with chilling effects on freedom of expression, association and assembly.
+As highlighted in a February 2018 report by the Sri Lanka Campaign, the use of surveillance, intimidation and harassment by the security agencies against human rights defenders (and additionally, victims and war survivors) did not cease under the previous government, despite overall improvements since 2015.
+The use of surveillance via informant networks and civil-security bodies has remained widespread in recent years, particularly in the North and East of the country, with chilling effects on freedom of expression, association and assembly.

-There is almost no evidence to suggest that the government has actively sought to bring these practises to an end.
+There is no evidence to suggest that the government of Sri Lanka has sought to bring these practises to an end.

 - “Review all cases of detainees held under the Prevention of Terrorism Act and either release them or immediately bring them to trial.”

-This has not happened, despite repeated pledges by the government to ‘fast-track’ cases of those held under the draconian Prevention of Terrorism Act (PTA).
+This has not happened, despite pledges by the previous government to ‘fast-track’ cases of those held under the draconian Prevention of Terrorism Act (PTA).

 - “Invite OHCHR to establish a full-fledged country presence to monitor the situation of human rights.”